-Congratulations - your new Air Helper Springs are quality products capable of improving the handling and comfort of your vehicle.
+Congratulations - your new air helper springs are quality products capable of improving the handling and comfort of your vehicle.
 As with all products, proper installation is the key to obtaining all of the benefits your kit is capable of delivering.
 Please take a few minutes to read through the instructions to identify the components and learn where and how they are used.
 It is a good idea to start by comparing the parts in your kit with the parts list below.

-The heart of the Air Helper Spring kit is, of course, the air helper springs.
+The heart of the air helper spring kit is, of course, the air springs.
 Remember that the air helper springs must flex and expand during operation, so be sure that there is enough clearance to do so without rubbing against any other part of the vehicle.

 Be sure to take all applicable safety precautions during the installation of the kit.
-The instructions listed in this brochure and the illustrations all show the left, or driver's side of the vehicle.
-To install the right side assembly simply follow the same procedures.
+The instructions listed in this brochure and the illustrations all show the left or driver's side of the vehicle.
+To install the right side assembly simply follow the same procedures while reversing any orientations.

 Your kit includes separate inflation valves and air lines for each air helper spring.
 This will allow you to level your vehicle from side to side as well as from front to back.
-If you would rather have a single valve inflation system, your dealer can supply the required "T" fitting.
+If you would rather have a single valve inflation system, your dealer can supply the required T-fittings.